slint-ui/material-rust-template/README.md

 about the Slint APIs and the `.slint` markup language, check out our [online documentation](https://slint.dev/docs).
 Check out also the [material components documentation](https://material.slint.dev/overview/)

 Don't forget to replace the contents of this readme with your own project details.
+(Containing a screenshot of your application if you want to.)
-As well as dit the `name =` field in `Cargo.toml` to match the name of your project.
+As well as edit the `name =` field in `Cargo.toml` to match the name of your project.